kelu124/echomods/include/experiments/all.md

 * 20190103a: lib improvements: streamlining processing images
 * 20190104a: lib improvements part II: streamlining processing images
 * 20190111a: faster checks: multi, single, process commands for the lib
 * 20190226a: flashing UP5K sran: using a m5stack to flash the sram of the up5K, temporarily, through a web interface
+* 20190223a: Testing pHATrick flash: Testing pHATrick flash
+* 20190113a: m5stack bis: retesting with details the m5stack experiment